Human Locomotion

 How Stimulating Specific Locations on the Bottom of Your Feet Can Improve Balance and Prevent Falls

-Like it or not, as we age, most of our sensory systems begin to break down: our hearing worsens, our vision gets blurry, and our reflexes slow down.
-An under-appreciated sensory system that also worsens with age is the ability of cutaneous receptors located along the...
+Click Here to download a PDF of this article Like it or not, as we age, most of our sensory systems begin to break down: our hearing worsens, our vision gets blurry, and our reflexes slow down.
+An under-appreciated sensory system that also worsens with age is the...

 The Diaphragm: The Overlooked Core Muscle